Fractured Light

 By November 2022, my world began to unravel.

 It started with my body.
 A cough that wouldn't quit.
 A foul taste in my mouth.
 Weight falling off without effort.
 A thirst I couldn't quench.
 I was up every fifteen minutes—day and night—running to the bathroom.
 My mouth stayed dry.
 My body stayed tired.
-Constipation set in.
 Fatigue settled deep into my bones.

 Eating became painful.
 Sleeping became impossible.
 Living became exhausting.